amazon-archives/amazon-ecs-interstella-workshop/workshop4/readme.md

 9\.
 Confirm logging to CloudWatch Logs is working.

-Once the monolith service is running, navigate back to the CloudWatch Logs dashboard, and click on your log group.
+Once the fulfill service is running, navigate back to the CloudWatch Logs dashboard, and click on your log group.
 As your container processes orders, you'll see a log stream appear in the log group reflecting the HTTP POST logs written to stdout you saw earlier.

 ![CloudWatch Log Stream](images/ws4l1loggroups.png)